IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 So, basically statements that don't end with a semi-colon (`;`) return something and they even have a special label: `expressions`.
 Without getting into too much detail and get you all confused, let me instead throw a little snippet at you and let you sort it out in your head.

-So, let's say you have a function that takes two `i32` arguments and returns the their sum.
-You could have your function like this:
+So, let's say you have a function that takes two `i32` arguments and returns the sum of the two values.
+You could have your function written like this:

 ```rust
 fn sum(a: i32, b: i32) -> i32 {